 The Anxiety of Confusion and Memory Lapses

 Both confusion and memory lapses are common for people with hangovers.
-The confusion may initially result from feeling terrible and not immediately understanding why, which can result in a panic about what terrible thing may have happened to you, such as being in an accident of some sort.
-After the initial confusion you may find yourself unable to think clearly, either due to physical pain or dehydration.
-This inability to think clearly may cause you to make unreasonable leaps in your thinking that can lead to anxiety attacks (for example, “My head hurts: What if I have a brain tumor?”).
+The confusion may initially result from feeling terrible and not remembering why.
+After the initial confusion, you may still find yourself unable to think clearly, either due to physical pain or dehydration, and fatigue due to poor sleep quality.
+This inability to think clearly may lead you to jump to conclusions (for example, “My head hurts: I must have a concussion!”).

 Confusion can also be caused by lapses in your memory.
 Not being able to recall what happened prior to waking up with a hangover and all its accompanying symptoms can cause a great deal of stress, causing you to speculate about every bad thing that might have happened to you.
-The list is essentially endless because when you don’t remember a space of time, almost anything could have happened during it.
+The list is essentially endless, particularly after a blackout, when you don’t remember a period of time - almost anything could have happened.
 More reasonable concerns include saying things you didn’t mean, while more intense fears can come from imagining that you were attacked or abused by someone.

 Anxiety From Regretting Bad Decisions

-If you do remember your actions and behavior prior to the hangover, chances are they were slightly uncharacteristic, and often regrettable.
+If you do remember your actions and behavior before the hangover, chances are they were slightly uncharacteristic and often regrettable.
 When you lose impulse control due to the consumption of alcohol, just about anything you can think of saying or doing has a chance of getting said or done.

 Unfortunately, drinking with people you are close to can lead to saying and doing things that you will be forced to confront the results of the next time you see them, the prospect of which can make you feel anxious and even panicked.